On optimising cost and value in compute systems for radio astronomy: Introduction

 \section{Introduction}

-Modern large-scale science instruments rely heavily on eScience technologies to turn instrument data into useful science results.
+Modern large-scale science instruments critically rely on specialised data-intensive computer technologies, to turn instrument data into useful science results.
 Considering limited science budgets, of which only a small fraction can be dedicated to computing, there is a strong desire to use these expensive systems in an optimal way.
 The design of such an optimised system is heavily influenced by experience from previous installations.
 For instance, the design priorities of the GPU-based correlator and beamformer system for the LOFAR radio telescope, in particular its focus on an I/O optimised design, borrowed heavily from previous experiences with Blue Gene based systems~\cite{Broekema:18a}.

-In this paper we discuss both the cost and value of eScience technologies, and how to optimise the combination of these two for maximum science impact.
+In this paper we discuss both the cost and value of computing technologies, and how to optimise the combination of these two for maximum science impact.
 Since these are difficult to measure for the complex combination of hardware, middleware and software that are generally required, we focus our detailed analysis on hardware.
 We enumerate some of the factors that impact the total cost of a system.
 However, we propose that total cost over the lifetime of a system is only part of the equation: the computational and scientific performance of different solutions may radically differ for the applications in question, depending on system and application characteristics.
 A more valuable metric would look at the useful output of a system per invested Euro.
 For example, the Distributed ASCI Supercomputer (DAS)~\cite{Bal:2016} consortium tracks the effectiveness of its distributed cluster infrastructure via the number of awarded PhDs per cluster generation, as shown in Table \ref{tab:das-phds}\footnote{source: \url{https://www.cs.vu.nl/das4/phd.shtm}, \\\url{https://www.cs.vu.nl/das5/phd.shtml} and historical data}.
 Considering the nearly constant budget for these systems, between 1.2 and 1.5 M\euro, discounting inflation, the cost per supported PhD has dropped considerably over the lifetime of the DAS consortium.
 Alternatively, we can argue that the relative science value per invested Euro has dramatically increased.